DeviaVir/zenbot/README.md

 ### 4. Run zenbot (single-pair mode)

-The following will run Zenbot with the default BTC/USD pair only.
+The following command will run all Zenbot functionality, using the default BTC/USD pair.

 ```
 ./run.sh